 All field data collected for this project were recorded into field notebooks or on standardized datasheets specifically developed for this program.
 A standardized data entry template was developed in MS Excel, and all data entry was conducted by SER technicians.
-Data quality assurance (QA) checks were completed by the Project Manager.
+Data quality assurance (QA) checks were completed by the Project Manager/Biologist (Jeff Sneep).

-All entered data were compiled into an active Microsoft Excel (2013) database that already included the data from years 1 to 7 of this monitoring program.
-As this program proceeds, this database will: facilitate data sharing between monitoring programs; continue to be updated each year as new data are collected and entered; and be stored in multiple locations (i.e., office computer, external hard drive, and online storage such as "Dropbox").
+All entered data were compiled into an active Microsoft Excel (for Microsoft 365) database that already included the data from years 1 to 8 of this monitoring program.
+As this program proceeds, this database will: facilitate data sharing between monitoring programs; continue to be updated each year as new data are collected and entered; and be stored in multiple locations (i.e., office computer, external hard drive, and online storage such as Microsoft "OneDrive").
 All data and document files have been backed up to ensure data security and integrity.